rust-lang/reference/src/items/enumerations.md

 ```

 Variant constructors are similar to [struct] definitions, and can be referenced by a path from the enumeration name, including in [use declarations].
-The constructors are defined in both the [type namespace] and [value namespace] within the enumeration.
+Each variant defines its type in the [type namespace], though that type cannot be used as a type specifier.
+Each variant also defines a constructor in the [value namespace].

 A struct-like variant can be instantiated with a [struct expression].
-A tuple-like variant can be instantiated with a [call expression].
+A tuple-like variant can be instantiated with a [call expression] or a [struct expression].
-A unit-like variant can be instantiated with a [path expression].
+A unit-like variant can be instantiated with a [path expression] or a [struct expression].
 For example:

 ```rust